DAGWorks-Inc/hamilton/examples/pandas/split-apply-combine/README.md

 For this example, we want to **split** a DataFrame in 2 DataFrames, then for each DataFrames *apply** a different transformation pipeline then **combine** the result in a DataFrame.

+Note: we also add an adapter that strictly type checks the inputs and outputs as the code runs.
+This isn't required but is here to show how to exercise it.

 ## Example

 The example consists of calculating the tax of individuals or families based on their income and the number of children